 Trust me: if you’re letting all of your prospects beat down your door, your competitors aren’t.

 If you’re like me, your work is far more than just a way to survive.
-You find fulfillment, meaning, and a value on your work that goes far beyond the material realm.
+You find fulfillment, meaning, and value in your work that goes far beyond the material realm.
 And you want to share that value with everyone you serve: your co-workers, your community, and especially your customers.
-Focusing on Customer Success allows you to share this value more easily than ever before, because the first step towards serving your customers is determining who they are… and who they aren’t.
+Focusing on Customer Success allows you to share this value more easily than ever before because the first step towards serving your customers is determining who they are… and who they aren’t.